 It’s in the headlines, but you can also see it at the local grocery stores and coffee shops.
 “We are hiring” signs are popping up left and right.
 Employers are offering recruitment incentives, unions are going on strike and companies are refusing new business because they don’t have enough employees to properly service new customers.

 Though supply chain problems and labor shortages are nothing new, what we are now experiencing is more profound.
 In a recent poll for the Canadian Federation of Independent Business (CFIB), 58 per cent of small business owners would not recommend starting a business right now.
 Nine out of 10 respondents said the scarcity of workers was the main reason for discouraging entrepreneurship right now.

 This is coupled with historical inflation rates we haven’t seen in thirty years.
 In October 2021, the consumer price index (CPI) was 5.1% in Greater Montreal, 5.3% in Québec and 4.7% across Canada, according to the Institut de Statistique du Québec.
 The cost of gas, labor and raw materials is starting to take a toll on the global economy, and construction is no exception.

 How Did We Get Here?

-This was coupled with slower immigration, out of fear that international travellers would bring new COVID-19 variants.
+This was coupled with slower immigration rates.
 A good portion of today’s workforce is approaching the age of retirement, which could further disrupt the economy.